Huzeyfe Demirtas

 Competencies

-Metaphysics, Epistemology, Classical Islamic Philosophy, Political Philosophy
+Epistemology, Metaphysics, Classical Islamic Philosophy, Political Philosophy

 Employment

-August 2023 - Present
+2024 - Present

 Chapman University, Smith Institute for Political Economy and Philosophy